newsuk/times-components/packages/link/README.md

 </TextLink>
 ```

-Typically, apps will need use the `onPress` callback to bubble up navigation so that the parent native Activity or UIViewContoller can handle the navigation, rather than multiple Activities or UIViewContollers mistakingly navigating multiple times in native land.
+Typically, apps will need to use the `onPress` callback to bubble up navigation so that the parent native Activity or UIViewContoller can handle the navigation, rather than multiple Activities or UIViewContollers mistakingly navigating multiple times in native land.